 14. Offer incentives

 Some people simply haven't got the time to fill out a feedback form, or they just can't be bothered.
 Offer a discount coupon for their next purchase as an incentive.
-This will not only make them more likely to give you the vital info you've been looking for, but also make them more likely to make another purchase with you, it's really win-win.
+This will not only make them more likely to give you the vital info you've been looking for, but also make them more likely to make another purchase with you, it's really a win-win.

 Hopefully, some of these tips are enough to get you started on supercharging your customer communications strategies.
 When used together, you'll be building a powerful platform for all of your customer relationships to flourish.